 Globally Yara is one of the most energy efficient companies in the chemical and fertiliser industry, successfully reducing our greenhouse gas emissions by more than 45%.

 We continue to invest significant effort and funds into making our plants even safer and our people even more competent and better equipped.
+We strive for best practice in health and safety management and are committed to instilling a culture focused on continuous improvement and HESQ sustainability.

 If you are required to visit the Yara Pilbara site, be it the TAN or Ammonia Plant, you will be required to carry out Yara Pilbara Induction training which addresses the hazards, risk and controls applicable to our operations.